 You have an old car.
 You've had it for a long time, but it still works really well.
-You're bragging to a friend about how well the car works.
-You say:
+You're bragging to a friend about how well the car works, so you say this.

 I've never had a single problem with it - knock on wood!

 This expression means "none" but has a stronger emphasis.
 Use it when you want to say "really none":

 I didn't make a single mistake that time!